jbreeden/mruby-sqlite/README.md

 mruby-sqlite
 ============

 MRuby bindings to SQLite3.
-Generate by [mruby-bindings](http://github.com/jbreeden/mruby-bindings)
+Generate by [mruby-bindings](http://github.com/jbreeden/mruby-bindings).

 What's in the Box?
 ------------------

-- SQLite itself is included, and will be compiled along with this gem.
+- [SQLite](https://www.sqlite.org/) itself is included, and will be compiled along with this gem.
-- Low level bindings to the sqlite3 C functions in the `SQLite` module.
-- High level, object oriented bindings in the `SQLite3` module, which should be compatible with the [sqlite3](http://www.rubydoc.info/gems/sqlite3/frames) gem for MRI.
+- High level, object oriented bindings in the `SQLite3` module.
+  + Modeled after the [sqlite3](https://github.com/sparklemotion/sqlite3-ruby/) gem for MRI, so you can use [their documentation](http://www.rubydoc.info/gems/sqlite3/frames) for this mrbgem.
   + Any derivation from sqlite3's behavior should be considered a bug, unless it's a bug in sqlite3 to begin with, or they have deprecated the behavior.
   + Note that the `Backup` class and `Pragmas` module have not yet been ported, and `Database` is still missing a few methods found in sqlite3.
+- Low level bindings to the sqlite3 C functions in the `SQLite` module.

 ### SQLite3 Module Classes & Methods